NCAIR-FABLAB/Cohort-21-Project/README.md

 ## 🛠️ How to Run

-To run the **Speech-to-Speech Translator**, both hardware and software components are needed.
+To run the **Speech-to-Speech Language Translator**, both hardware and software components are needed.
 This section outlines the necessary hardware setup and the software libraries that need to be installed to get the system up and running.
 Follow the steps below to ensure everything is properly configured before running the program.

 ### 🖥️ Hardware Requirements